dapr/mechanical-markdown/examples/env.md

 echo $OVERRIDE_VARIABLE
 ```

 Context is not shared between code blocks (even in the same step).
-Each code block gets their own exectution environment.
+Each code block gets their own execution environment.

 ```bash
 echo $OVERRIDE_VARIABLE